citrix/workspace-linux-oem-guide/docs/customize.md

 --deletestore <store URL>
 --storegateway <gateway name>
 ```
-If you have multiple stores, use the following command to define which one is displayed when the user first starts Receiver.
+If you have multiple stores, use the following command to define which one is displayed when the user first starts Workspace app.

 ```
 ./util/storebrowse --configselfservice